 I joined the University of Leeds in September 2017 on an ESRC funded 1+3 Social Research MA and PhD scholarship in Politics.
 Since September 2018 I have been pursuing my doctoral research on the politics of the North of England.
-In particular, I am looking at the extent to which the North is being politicised and the way that the North and issues that affect it are framed within contemporary political debate.
+In particular, I am looking at the ways in which and the extent to which the North is framed and politicised and the implications of this on policy debates and political action.
 As part of this project I am undertaking qualitative interviews with key stakeholders relevant to current political debates in the North including MPs, council leaders, metro-mayors, journalists, and researchers.

 Prior to joining the University of Leeds, I completed a BA in Politics and Contemporary History and a Master by Research degree at the University of Huddersfield.
 For this, I carried out research on the Labour Party and the 'Politics of Englishness' which involved undertaking a number of qualitative interviews with Labour Party MPs and council leaders.

-I am keen to engage the public in my research and have published work in The Conversation, The Yorkshire Post, and the UK in a Changing Europe blog.
+I am keen to share my research widely and have published work in The Conversation, The Yorkshire Post, and the UK in a Changing Europe blog.
 I have also appeared on local BBC radio and TV.

 Key areas of interest include: